 Seat fitted with the car's seat belts

-Forward-facing seats that are fitted with the car's seat belts have red guides through which the seat belt must be threaded to secure the seat.
+Forward-facing seats that are fitted with the car's seat belts and adhere to R44 regulations have red guides through which the seat belt must be threaded to secure the seat.
 The seat belt is threaded through the red guides on the child seat.
 The correct way to fit it will be shown on labels on the side of the seat.

 Isofix forward-facing seats